 Stone 2 – 1.02 G VS2 Ideal – Negligible fluorescence – 10261 US$

-Above example shows 18-22% price variation with two similar diamond with different fluorescence.
+The above example shows an 18-22% price variation with two similar diamonds with different fluorescence.

 How it works – Diamonds Under Black Light

-To understand, why diamond turns blue under black light.
-We first have to take look at the science of fluorescence.
+To understand why diamond turns blue under black light.
+We first have to take a look at the science of fluorescence.

-The Science – Chemical in diamond’s crystalline structure absorb and re-emits energy as visible light known as fluorescence.
+The Science – Chemical in diamond’s crystalline structure absorbs and re-emits the energy as visible light known as fluorescence.

-When elements such as nitrogen, boron or aluminum are presents in diamond’s automatic structure.
-Energy from UV light is been absorbed by electrons which react back with the higher state of energy, which we termed as “fluorescence” in diamond.
+When elements such as nitrogen, boron, or aluminum are presents in the diamond’s automatic structure.
+Energy from UV light is absorbed by electrons, which react back to the higher state of energy, termed as “fluorescence” in a diamond.

 Diamond Fluorescence – Good or Bad

-Well, It completely depends on personal preferences.
-Below points might help to judge how good/bad is fluorescence in diamond.
+Well, It entirely depends on personal preferences.
+Below points might help to judge how good/bad is fluorescence in a diamond.

-- If you buying the lower color diamonds like “I-J-K-L color”, consider buying it with faint/medium/strong fluorescence instead of none fluorescence.
+- If you are buying the lower color diamonds like “I-J-K-L color”, consider buying it with faint/medium/strong fluorescence instead of none fluorescence.
 Why?
-Fluorescence in diamond create whiteness (brightness) and reduces yellowness, therefore, color J sometimes look like a color “I” in daylight.
+Fluorescence in diamond creates whiteness (brightness) and reduces yellowness.
+Therefore, color “J” sometimes looks like a color “I” in daylight.

-- “Very Strong” fluorescence sometimes results in haziness in diamond.
-Diamond with “very strong” fluorescence might look oily & hazy in daylight.
+- “Very Strong” fluorescence sometimes results in haziness in a diamond.
+A diamond with “very strong” fluorescence might look oily & hazy in daylight.
 Still, you can go with “faint” or “medium” fluorescence.